rybarczykj/bright-channel/README.md

 ## How to download and use

-Click the green button above ↗ , download zip.
+Click the green button at the top of the page ↗ , click and download zip.

-Unzip, then right-click the folder in Finder and select “new terminal at folder”.
+Unzip the file in Finder, then right-click the folder and select “new terminal at folder”.

 Paste the below command into the terminal.
 It's to install [uv](https://docs.astral.sh/uv/), the project's only external dependency.